Monoclonal antibodies to treat cancer

-One way the immune system normally attacks foreign substances in the body is by making large numbers of different antibodies.
-An antibody is a “sticky” protein that targets a specific antigen.
-Antibodies circulate in the body until they find and attach to the antigen.
-Once attached, they recruit other parts of the immune system to destroy the cells containing the antigen.
+One way the immune system attacks foreign substances in the body is by making large numbers of antibodies.
+An antibody is a protein that sticks to a specific protein called an antigen.
+Antibodies circulate throughout the body until they find and attach to the antigen.
+Once attached, they can recruit other parts of the immune system to destroy the cells containing the antigen.

 Types of monoclonal antibodies

-Two types of monoclonal antibodies are used in cancer treatments:
+Different types of monoclonal antibodies are used in cancer treatment.

 Naked monoclonal antibodies

-Some naked mAbs work mainly by attaching to and blocking specific antigens that are important signals for cancer cells (or other cells that help cancer cells grow or spread).
-For example, trastuzumab (Herceptin®) is an antibody against the HER2/neu protein.
-A large amount of this protein is present on the cells in some types of cancer.
-When HER2/neu is activated, it helps these cells grow.
-Trastuzumab stops these proteins from becoming active.
-It is used to treat breast and stomach cancers that have large amounts of this protein.
+- Other naked mAbs work mainly by attaching to and blocking antigens on cancer cells (or other nearby cells) that help cancer cells grow or spread.
+For example, trastuzumab (Herceptin®) is an antibody against the HER2 protein.
+Breast and stomach cancer cells sometimes have large amounts of this protein on their surface.
+When HER2 is activated, it helps these cells grow.
+Trastuzumab binds to these proteins and stops them from becoming active.

 Conjugated monoclonal antibodies

-Monoclonal antibodies attached to a radioactive substance, drug, or toxin, are called conjugated mAbs.
+Monoclonal antibodies (mAbs) joined to a chemotherapy drug or to a radioactive particle are called conjugated monoclonal antibodies.
 The mAb is used as a homing device to take one of these substances directly to the cancer cells.
-The mAb circulates in the body until it can find and hook onto the target antigen.
+The mAb circulates throughout the body until it can find and hook onto the target antigen.
 It then delivers the toxic substance where it is needed most.
 This lessens the damage to normal cells in other parts of the body.

 Radiolabeled antibodies: Radiolabeled antibodies have small radioactive particles attached to them.
-Ibritumomab tiuxetan (Zevalin®) and tositumomab (Bexxar®) are examples of radiolabeled mAbs.
-Both of these are antibodies against the CD20 antigen, but they each have a different radioactive particle attached.
-They deliver radioactivity directly to cancerous B cells and can be used to treat some types of non-Hodgkin lymphoma.
+Ibritumomab tiuxetan (Zevalin®) is an example of a radiolabeled mAb.
+This is an antibody against the CD20 antigen, which is found on lymphocytes called B cells.
+The antibody delivers radioactivity directly to cancerous B cells and can be used to treat some types of non-Hodgkin lymphoma.

-Chemolabeled antibodies: These mAbs have powerful chemotherapy drugs attached to them.
-(The chemotherapy drug is often too powerful to be used on its own – it would cause too many side effects if not attached to a mAb.)
+Chemolabeled antibodies: These mAbs have powerful chemotherapy (or other) drugs attached to them.
+They are also known as antibody-drug conjugates (ADCs).
+(The drug is often too powerful to be used on its own – it would cause too many side effects if not attached to an antibody.)

-However, a related drug known as denileukin diftitox (Ontak®) is being used to treat some cancers.
-It consists of an immune system protein known as interleukin-2 (IL-2) attached to a toxin from the germ that causes diphtheria.
-Although it’s not an mAb, IL-2 normally attaches to certain cells in the body that contain the CD25 antigen, which makes it useful for delivering the toxin to these cells.
+A related drug known as denileukin diftitox (Ontak®) is an immune system protein known as interleukin-2 (IL-2) attached to a toxin from the germ that causes diphtheria.
+Although it’s not an antibody, IL-2 normally attaches to certain cells in the body that contain the CD25 antigen, which makes it useful for delivering the toxin to these cells.
 Denileukin diftitox is used to treat lymphoma of the skin (also known as cutaneous T-cell lymphoma).
-It is also being studied to be used against a number of other cancers.
+It’s also being studied for use against a number of other cancers.

 Possible side effects of monoclonal antibodies

 Monoclonal antibodies are given intravenously (injected into a vein).
-Compared with the side effects of chemotherapy, the side effects of naked mAbs are usually fairly mild and are often more like an allergic reaction.
-These are more common while the drug is first being given.
+The antibodies themselves are proteins, so giving them can sometimes cause something like an allergic reaction.
+This is more common while the drug is first being given.
 Possible side effects can include:

 - Low blood pressure

-Some mAbs can also have other side effects that are related to the antigens they target.
-For example, bevacizumab (Avastin®), an mAb that targets tumor blood vessel growth, can cause side effects such as high blood pressure, bleeding, poor wound healing, blood clots, and kidney damage.
+- Bevacizumab (Avastin®) is an mAb that targets a protein called VEGF that affects tumor blood vessel growth.
+It can cause side effects such as high blood pressure, bleeding, poor wound healing, blood clots, and kidney damage.

-Conjugated antibodies may pack more of a punch than naked mAbs, but they often cause more side effects.
+Conjugated antibodies can be more powerful than naked mAbs, but they can also cause more side effects.
 The side effects depend on which type of substance they’re attached to.